nmakke/SR-LivingReview/docs/cite.md

+---
+hide:
+  - navigation
+---

-Please cite us if you have found the review useful
+Please cite the review if you have found it useful

 ```
 @misc{makke2023interpretable,